reflex-dev/reflex-web/docs/library/graphing/bar_chart.md

 )
 ```

-You can also assign a range in the bar by assiging the data_key in the `rx.bar` to a list with two elements, i.e. here a range of two temperatures for each date.
+You can also assign a range in the bar by assiging the data_key in the `rx.recharts.bar` to a list with two elements, i.e. here a range of two temperatures for each date.

 ```python eval
 docgraphing(